kyma-project/busola/docs/extensibility/statics.md

 ## _injections_ section

-For more information read the [widget injections overview](./70-widget-injection.md).
+For more information, read the [widget injections overview](./70-widget-injection.md).